contributte/console/.docs/README.md

 ## Entrypoint

-The very last piece of the puzzle is the console entrypoit.
+The very last piece of the puzzle is the console entrypoint.
 It is a simple script that loads the DI container and fires  `Contributte\Console\Application::run`.

 You can copy & paste it to your project, for example to `<root>/bin/console`.